joshuacords/opr/OPR-Riverside-Version.md

 A model may not be assigned more than 1 wound or if it has Tough, more wounds than its Tough value.
 Once it has been assigned its maximum wounds it is removed as a Casualty.

+## Morale Tests
+Whenever a unit takes a wound from a spell, ability, or after Resolving Attacks outside a Charge Action, a Morale Test may be necessary.

+If half or less of the models in a unit remain from the amount it started the game with, or for a single model unit - if it has taken at least half of its Tough value in wounds, the unit takes a **Morale Test**.
+If the test fails, the unit is **Shaken**.

+To take a Morale Test, the unit rolls a Quality Test. **Shaken** units always fail Morale Tests.

 ## Rolling Dice
 Attacking, Morale Tests, and other checks use dice to determine their success or failure.